Prajakt-Khawase/Project-Managment-Made-Easy/docs/Project Quality Management/Quality Management Plan.md

 6. Bug find rate = Total number of defects/Total number of test hours

 ### Test Cases by Requirement
-Most common way to see what features are being tested, and see how many tests we have aligned with a user story or requirement.
+It allows us to implement Most common way to see what features are being tested, and see how many tests we have aligned with a user story or requirement.

 <table>
   <tr>